Smith Samson Bills

 Brief Life History of Smith Samson

-When Smith Samson Bills was born in 1833, in Pennsylvania, United States, his father, Benjamin B. Bills, was 34 and his mother, Laura Stockwell, was 21.
+When Smith Samson Bills was born on 28 June 1832, in Vermont, United States, his father, Benjamin B. Bills, was 33 and his mother, Laura Stockwell, was 19.
 He married Elizabeth Jane Stull in 1854, in Greenup, Cumberland, Illinois, United States.
 They were the parents of at least 1 son and 5 daughters.
-He lived in Cumberland, Illinois, United States in 1860 and Diona, Coles, Illinois, United States in 1880.
-He died in August 1880, in Illinois, United States, at the age of 47.
+He lived in Illinois, United States in 1870 and Diona, Coles, Illinois, United States in 1880.
+He died on 9 January 1905, in Otisville, Genesee, Michigan, United States, at the age of 72, and was buried in Hutton Township, Coles, Illinois, United States.

 Do you know Smith Samson?
 Do you have a story about him that you would like to share?
 Sign In or Create a FREE Account